fedfedmedved/quanttop-thesis/src/chapter2 main result.md

 [^constant_homotopy]: By "constant" we mean the homotopy that does not change over time, $g^0_{0|S^m}=g^0_{t|S^m}=f$ for $\forall t \in [0,1]$.
 It is also sometimes called the "trivial" homotopy.

+[^odd]: We only need this assumption in the last part of the main proof, namely in the "Higher dimensional skeleta" subsection.
+The rest of the discussion applies for arbitrary $n$.
+In particular we are allowed to use $S^2$ for examples.

 [^approximation]: As mentioned before, symmetry of the triangulation will be important to us later on.
 We will address it explicitly later in the proof why we would like the target to have equilateral simplices of equal area.

+[^approximation_2]: Equal simplex area allows us to use relative degree to "count" simplices (by adding an equal fraction $1/(n+2)$ for each covered simplex).